digital-asset/docs.daml.com/docs/2.8.0/docs/canton/usermanual/kms/kms.rst

 You can find more background information on this key management feature in :ref:`Secure Cryptographic Private Key Storage <kms_architecture>`.
-See :ref:`Protect Private Keys With Envelope Encryption and a Key Management Service <kms_envelope_architecture>` if you wish to know how Canton can protect private keys whilst they remain internally stored in Canton using a KMS, or :ref:`Externalize Private Keys With a Key Management Service <kms_external_architecture>` for more details on how Canton can enable private keys to be generated and stored by an external KMS.
+See :ref:`Protect Private Keys With Envelope Encryption and a Key Management Service <kms_envelope_architecture>` if you want to know how Canton can protect private keys whilst they remain internally stored in Canton using a KMS, or :ref:`Externalize Private Keys With a Key Management Service <kms_external_architecture>` for more details on how Canton can enable private keys to be generated and stored by an external KMS.